actions/toolkit/docs/specs/package-specs.md

 /**
  * Download a tool from an url and stream it into a file *
- * @param url       url of tool to download
+ * @param url Url of tool to download
- * @returns         path to downloaded tool
+ * @returns Path to downloaded tool
  */
 export async function downloadTool(url: string): Promise<string>

 /**
  * Extract a .7z file
  *
- * @param file     path to the .7z file
+ * @param file Path to the .7z file
- * @param dest     destination directory.
-Optional.
+ * @param dest Optional destination directory
+ * @returns Path to the destination directory
+ */
- * @returns        path to the destination directory */ export async function extract7z(file: string, dest?: string): Promise<string>
+export async function extract7z(file: string, dest?: string): Promise<string>

 /**
  * Extract a tar
  *
- * @param file     path to the tar
+ * @param file Path to the tar
- * @param dest     destination directory.
-Optional.
+ * @param dest Optional destination directory
- * @returns        path to the destination directory */ export async function extractTar(file: string, destination?: string): Promise<string>
+ * @returns Path to the destination directory
+ */
+export async function extractTar(
+  file: string,
+  destination?: string
+): Promise<string>

 /**
  * Caches a directory and installs it into the tool cacheDir *
- * @param sourceDir    the directory to cache into tools
+ * @param sourceDir The directory to cache into tools
- * @param tool          tool name
+ * @param tool Tool name
- * @param version       version of the tool.  semver format
+ * @param version Version of the tool (semver format)
- * @param arch          architecture of the tool.
-Optional.
-Defaults to machine architecture */ export async function cacheDir(sourceDir: string, tool: string, version: string, arch?: string): Promise<string>
+ * @param arch Optional architecture of the tool.
+Defaults to machine architecture */ export async function cacheDir(
+  sourceDir: string,
+  tool: string,
+  version: string,
+  arch?: string
+): Promise<string>

 /**
- * finds the path to a tool in the local installed tool cache *
+ * Finds the path to a tool in the local installed tool cache *
- * @param toolName      name of the tool
+ * @param toolName Name of the tool
- * @param versionSpec   version of the tool
+ * @param versionSpec Version of the tool
- * @param arch          optional arch.  defaults to arch of computer */ export function find(toolName: string, versionSpec: string, arch?: string): string
+ * @param arch Optional arch.  defaults to arch of computer */ export function find(
+  toolName: string,
+  versionSpec: string,
+  arch?: string
+): string
 ```